mocaccinoOS/website/content/en/docs/General/system-profiles.md

 ## Search available profiles

-To search all the available profiles for installation, run `luet search system-profiles`.
+To search all the available profiles for installation, run `luet search system-profile`.

 To install a specific profile, run `luet install system-profile/<name>`.